Last Updated on87

 4. Lotus Temple

 The Lotus Temple is a fairly new addition to the Delhi landscape and is shaped like a budding lotus flower, hence the name.
 The building has 3 sets of 9 petals.
 An aerial view shows how it resembles a flower floating in a garden pool setting.
 Indian culture reveres the sacred lotus flower, which symbolises purity and kindness.

 I even went inside to see the lotus flower from within.
 Unfortunately, no photographs are allowed in the temple.
 But let me tell you, it has a very high ceiling with light coming through the opening of the lotus petals.

-In my opinion it has a similar look to the Sydney Opera House.
+In my opinion it has a similar look to the Sydney Opera House in Australia.

 This temple was built in 1986, made of concrete petals clad in white marble.
 It is quite a beautiful structure.